isabella232/devo-ps.github.io/_posts/blog/2013-06-26-goodbye-node-forever-hello-pm2.md

 ### Native clusterization

-Node v0.6 introduce the cluster feature, allowing you to share a socket across multiple networked Node applications.
+Node v0.6 introduced the cluster feature, allowing you to share a socket across multiple networked Node applications.
 Problem is, it doesn't work out of the box and requires some tweaking to handle master and children processes.

 PM2 handles this natively, without any extra code: PM2 itself will act as the master process and wrap your code into a special clustered process, as Nodejs does, to add some global variables to your files.